Fritz X: Combat procedure

 The Fritz X was steered by the bombardier in the launching aircraft over a radio link between the aircraft's Kehl transmitter and the weapon's Straßburg receiver.
-The bombardier had to be able to see the target at all times, and like the Azon ordnance, the Fritz X bomb had a flare in the tail so it could be seen from the controlling aircraft for its MCLOS-form guidance to control it properly.
-The disadvantage with this — in comparison to fully autonomous-guidance glide bombs like the operational U.S. Navy's Bat radar-homing glide bomb, used against Japan in 1944–45 — were that the aircraft had to be flown toward the target on a steady course and that as the missile neared its target it became possible to misguide by jamming its radio channel.
+The bombardier had to be able to see the target at all times, and like the Azon, the Fritz X had a flare in the tail so it could be seen from the controlling aircraft for its MCLOS-form guidance to control it properly.
+The disadvantage with this — in comparison to fully autonomous-guidance glide bombs like the operational U.S. Navy's Bat radar-homing glide bomb, used against Japan in 1944–45 — were that the aircraft had to be flown towards the target on a steady course and that as the missile neared its target it became possible to misguide it by jamming its radio channel.

-Unlike the Hs 293, which was deployed against merchant ships and light escorting warships, the Fritz X was intended to be used against armoured ships such as heavy cruisers and battleships.
+Unlike the Hs 293, which was deployed against merchant ships and light escort warships, the Fritz X was intended to be used against armoured ships such as heavy cruisers and battleships.
 The Fritz X had to be released at least 5 km from the target.
 The plane had to decelerate immediately after bomb release so the bombardier could see the bomb and guide it; this deceleration was achieved by making a steep climb and then levelling out.
 The bombardier could make a maximum correction of 500 m in range and 350 m in bearing.
-The bomber was vulnerable to fighter attack as well as ship-based air defense weapons while maintaining a slow, steady course so the bombardier could maintain visual contact to guide the bomb.
+The bomber was vulnerable to fighter attack and ship-based air defence weapons while maintaining a slow, steady course so the bombardier could maintain visual contact to guide the bomb.
 When working properly, the missile was able to pierce 130 mm (5.1 in) of armor.

-Accuracy is the main reason for developing a weapon system of this kind, rather than continuing to use so-called "dumb bombs".
-A skilled bombardier could manage to guide 50% of the bombs to within a 15 m (50 ft) radius of the aiming point, and about 90% hit within a 30 m (100 ft) radius (other sources say 60% hits within 4.6 metre radius).
+Accuracy is the main reason for developing a weapon system of this kind, rather than continuing to use unguided bombs.
+A skilled bombardier could guide 50% of the bombs to within a 15 m (50 ft) radius of the aiming point, and about 90% hit within a 30 m (100 ft) radius (some sources say 60% hit within 4.6 metre radius).